 Special events and programming can attract new users to the Trail and provide opportunities to engage with the community.
-These events can also provide a sustainable source of revenue to support the Trail.
 Town Lake Metropolitan Park and Ann and Roy Butler Trail already play host to several high profile large special events (e.g. SXSW, Austin Food and Wine Festival, etc.).
 However, there is an opportunity to expand the programming and special events offerings around the Trail by activating other areas that are able to accommodate gatherings.
 The annual Programming Plan outlines locations that could be considered for an event based on a recommended event size.
 Events at these locations would not close or significantly disrupt the access to the Trail.